reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

    -   TCS230 Color Sensor: The TCS230 is a programmable color light-to-frequency converter that merges adjustable silicon photodiodes and a current-to-frequency converter into a single CMOS integrated circuit.
 It produces a square wave output where the frequency is directly related to the intensity of light.

-   -   Camera: The robot uses an Argom Tech 720p Cam20 Webcam.
+   -   Camera: The robot uses an

    -   3.7V 18650 Lithium Batteries: These batteries are rechargeable and have a capacity of between 2600 mAh and 3500 mAh (ours have 3500 mAh each).
 The batteries have a nominal voltage of 3.7V and a maximum voltage of 4.2V.
 The batteries are connected to the robot through a battery holder that has an on/off switch.
 The batteries can be charged with a special charger that has a protection circuit against overloads and short circuits.